sillysam100/oemer/README.md

 ## Model Training

-There are two UNet models being used: one serves to separate stafflines and all other symbols, and the other to separate more detailed symbol types (see [Technical Details](#Techinical-Details) below).
+There are two UNet models being used: one serves to separate stafflines and all other symbols, and the other to separate more detailed symbol types (see [Technical Details](#technical-details) below).
+Training script is under `oemer/train.py`.

-The two model uses different datasets for training: [CvcMuscima-Distortions](http://www.cvc.uab.es/cvcmuscima/index_database.html) for training the first model, and [DeepScores-extended](https://tuggeluk.github.io/downloads/) for the second model.
+The two models use different datasets for training: [CvcMuscima-Distortions](http://www.cvc.uab.es/cvcmuscima/index_database.html) for training the first model, and [DeepScores-extended](https://tuggeluk.github.io/downloads/) for the second model.
 Both leverages different kinds of image augmentations to enhance the robustness while training (see [here](https://github.com/BreezeWhite/oemer/blob/main/oemer/train.py#L50-L108)).

 To identify more specific symbols, SVM models are used.
 The data used are extracted from DeepScores.
-There are a total of three different SVM models that will be used to classify symbols.
+There are three different SVM models that are being used to classify symbols.
 More details can be referred to [oemer/classifier.py](https://github.com/BreezeWhite/oemer/blob/main/oemer/classifier.py).

 ## Technical Details